 When you purchase the pass you will receive a voucher, which you can then exchange for the actual pass when you arrive in Japan, within three months of purchase.
 The Japan Rail Pass can be used on all shinkansen trains except Nozomi and Mizuho trains and covers all the fees involved.
 Seat reservations can be made for free at ticket counters.

-The Nozomi is the fastest train category in the Shinkansen family.
+The Nozomi is the fastest train in the Shinkansen family.
 The Nozomi is the easiest way to get to and from Narita airport.
 It only stops at major stations, making it almost direct and is so much faster and easier than JR trains or transfers from the airport.
 From Tokyo it only takes a little over two hours to get to Kyoto via Nozomi train.

 The Nozomi train requires its own ticket and is not included in the JR Pass, and just like a regular shinkansen you can also reserve your seat for the journey.